SociallyCompetentRobots/flash_robot/README.md

 ### flash_experiments

-This package contains code for running the experiment for the human condition.
-In summary, there is a launch file called `experiment_human.launch` that runs a node that plays sounds and a node that listens for the psychopy process signals and sends a request to the sound playing node when the sugnal arrives:
+This package contains code for running several experiments.
+For instance, there is a launch file called `experiment_human.launch` that corresponds to the "human condition" in the interruption experiment.
+Concretely, it runs a node that plays sounds and a node that listens for the psychopy process signals and sends a request to the sound playing node when the signal arrives:

 ```
 roslaunch flash_experiments experiment_human.launch
 ```

+There is also a script to run a scheduling task.
+In order to run this script, you will need access to the [scheduling_task](https://github.com/SociallyCompetentRobots/scheduling_task) repository, which is currently private.
+In order to use it, you would need to be a member of the [SociallyCompetentRobots](https://github.com/SociallyCompetentRobots) organization.

 ### flash_maps